Countries With The Least Crypto Tax

 However, if you're a business owner and your company is based on cryptocurrency trading, your company will be subject to income tax.
 Your company will also be subject to income tax if you accept Bitcoin or any other cryptocurrency as payment.

-Singapore also enforces goods and services tax (GST) on anything you purchase with your digital currency, as it's considered intangible property, and views the transaction as a barter trade rather than a payment.
+Singapore also charges goods and services tax (GST) on anything you buy with your digital currency because it is considered intangible property and the transaction is seen as a barter trade instead of a payment.

 Becoming a Resident